redislabs-training/ru204/admin-training/lab-environment/Overview/README.md

 VNC desktop runs on port 80, so organization firewalls should not block it.

-You may need to start VMs with specific IP or a hostname.
+You may need to start VMs with specific IP or a hostname, and that's easily doable.

 This is what the VNC desktop looks like at sign in.